 What forms of payment do you accept?

-We accept PayPal or credit card.
-We charge 50% up front and 50% upon shipment.
+For customers without an account, we accept PayPal or credit card.
+Payment for orders of $500 or less are due up front.
+For orders over $500, we charge 50% up front and 50% upon shipment.